 - GRE 102 Introduction to Greek Studies I. To develop an understanding of the Greek language sufficient to enable a student to use Bible helps to study the New Testament in its original language.
 May not be taken after, nor replace GRE 114, 124.
-Fall 1983. - GRE 114 Elementary Greek I. An introductory course in the elements of Koine Greek.
+On Demand. - GRE 114 Elementary Greek I. An introductory course in the elements of Koine Greek.
 Particular attention to the importance and function of the Greek language as used in the New Testament.
 Fall. - GRE 124 Elementary Greek II.
 A continuation of GRE 114, including selected New Testament readings and review of Greek syntax.
-Winter. - GRE 202 Introduction to Greek Studies II.
-Word and syntax studies.
-May not replace GRE 114, 124.
-On Demand. - GRE 214 Intermediate Greek Grammar.
+Winter. - GRE 214 Intermediate Greek Grammar.
 Prerequisites: GRE 114 and GRE 124.
-Fall. - GRE 223 Greek Readings.
-Prerequisites: GRE 114 and GRE 124.
-Winter.
+Fall. - GRE 313 Advanced Greek Readings I. Prerequisite: GRE 214.
+Winter. - GRE 323 Advanced Greek Readings II.
+Prerequisite: GRE 214.
+Fall and/or Winter.